Skip to content

 Health Check Exemption

-Health check endpoints are automatically exempt from rate limiting:
+Health check and metrics endpoints are automatically exempt from rate limiting:

 • /health